joaoffnogueira/pagesOnSinatra/README.md

 Now you can run `ruby main.rb`.

-You may need a public folder to use CSS and images to work with the provided view.
+You may need a 'img' folder to use images with the provided view.

 ## Testing